-The comprehensive needs assessment may be conducted without requesting an exception from the State under the following conditions:
+The CNA may be conducted without requesting an exception from the State under the following conditions:

-- 1. If the Member is homeless, or in a transition home and the assessment can be conducted in a private setting at a location, mutually agreeable to the Member, such as a church meal site program, community non-profit organization center, community mental health agency, food bank site, etc. - 2.
+- 1. If the member is homeless, or in a transition home and the assessment can be conducted in a private setting at a location, mutually agreeable to the member, such as a church meal site program, community non-profit organization center, community mental health agency, food bank site, etc. - 2.
 If the member is currently part of the jail involved population preparing for release.